Street Cleansing and Grounds

 - Pitch and putt course - nine hole (admission payable)

-- Seven Continents Adventure Playground, south of the Life Centre, something for all ages, includes water jets and arches, dino swing, climbing frames, large pyramid net, drums, sound wheel and wheelchair roundabout.
+- Seven Continents Adventure Playground, south of the Life Centre, something for all ages, dino swing, climbing frames, large pyramid net, drums, sound wheel and wheelchair roundabout.
 (Open all year around and inspected weekly)

 - Playground refurbished in 2011 next to Pounds House, includes swings, see-saws, talk tubes, multi-play unit for toddlers, spinning bowl and picnic benches and funky bin!

-* Please note that the playground water jets are temporarily out of order.
-We are currently working with contractors to resolve this problem and will update this web page when the water jets are operational.
-Please accept our apologies for any inconvenience caused.
+* Please note that the playground water jets are out of action for the forseable future.
+Please accept our apologies for any disappointment caused.

 - Panoramic views over the city centre and Plymouth Sound